Gawvi: Lost in Hue, Holding Hue, We Belong, and 954 (2016–2017)

 On July 29, 2016, Gawvi released his debut extended play Lost in Hue.
 Jesus Freak Hideout rated the E.P. (extended play) three out of five stars, claiming it to be a unique move made by Reach.
 Lost in Hue flew off the shelves, sitting at No. 1 on the iTunes top-selling dance albums chart.
 On September 9, 2016, Gawvi released his second extend play, Holding Hue, and was given a five-star rating by JFH's Liam Jackson, who said that "Free" featuring T-Jay was the only song that was "not that good.”
 On March 31, 2017, he released his debut studio album We Belong, to acclaim in the CCM (contemporary Christian music) community and debuting at No. 19 in iTunes.
 Gawvi received his second Dove Award in 2017 for his production on Trip Lee's album The Waiting Room.

-Panorama, Heathen, and Noche Juvenil (2018–present)
+PANORAMA, Heathen, and Noche Juvenil (2018–Early 2022)

 Gawvi released his second album Panorama on October 17, 2018, featuring the song "Fight for Me" (with Lecrae), which won Rap/Hip Hop song of the year at the 50th GMA Dove Awards.

 On April 10, 2020, Gawvi released his third album, Heathen, which was nominated for Rap/Hip Hop album of the year at the 51st GMA Dove Awards.
 On March 26, 2021, Gawvi released his fourth full album, Noche Juvenil, which featured all songs recorded in Spanish, featuring Spanish-speaking artists from the Christian hip hop scene.
 On January 30, 2022, Reach Records ended their professional relationship with Gawvi.

+ATMOSTFEAR (Late 2022-Present)

+On October 9, 2022, Gawvi announced his next album Atmostfear.
+The album is currently scheduled for a 2023 release with the only known track being "Doors Down" with 1K Phew.

+Gawvi released his fifth album "ATMOSTFEAR" on July 2, 2024 under the Alienz Alive label founded by Rodney "Darkchild" Jenkins.
+The album featured many styles ranging from hip-hop, dance, to reggaeton.